User Interface

 Heatmap is handled in its own article because it is a larger entity.

-Measurements tab shows a list of all the stored measurements as a table, including some key elements of measurement identification.
+Results tab shows a list of all the stored measurement results as a table, including some key elements of measurement identification.

 The first column is the Storage’s running number of the measurement.
 By clicking that, you can access the measurement data shown as a large table, potentially of several pages, depending on the length of the measurement.
 While this might be useful for quick evaluation, detailed analysis often requires downloading the measurement data, and the last column of the Measurements tab can do that.